JitsuJournal/API/README.md

 # Architecture
 ## Database
-Supabase[link] and PostgreSQL[link] were used as the primary persistent data store.
+Supabase[link] and PostgreSQL[link] is being used as the primary persistent data store.
 In addition to maintaing a table with the techniques, PostgreSQL's vector store mode is also used for storing the embededed youtube tutorials sequences and perform similarity search.

-## API
-Fast API endpoints and setup with PyDantic models for type safe

 ## AI
 Structured outputs
 Model choices

+## API
+Implemented the API/HTTP layer using Fast API.
+It's simple interface makes it the best option for minimizing boiler plate code.
+The Supabase and Gemini clients are injected as dependencies to the endpoint responsible of solving users jiu-jitsu problem.
+Response models and request body parameters are type safed using PyDantic models.

 ## Auth
 To facilitate rate limiting for API endpoints, we use UUID's generated when users sign up on JitsuJournal and keep track of their usage.
 When a new request is received, we check if the sum of their usage is within their assigned limit for a period (e.x.
 50 per month).